Photo Gallery for Supercentenarians born in the year 1877,

 Charlotte Hughes setting off to visit Prime Minister Margaret Thatcher at 10 Downing Street, aged 108:

-After landing in New York City:
+On her 110th birthday, in New York City:

 Former Prime Minister Baroness Margaret Thatcher visits Charlotte at her home in Marske, shortly before she moved into a nursing home at the age of 113: